skepee-LEARN/Net.Core-Logging/README.md

 app.UseElmah();
 ```

-the link [https://yoururl/elmah](https://yoururl/elmah) is available to list logging.
+The logging result will be shown in the link [https://yoururl/elmah](https://yoururl/elmah).